apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

 and is not part of the representation of the layout transformation within the generated TIR graph.
-Instead, the TIR graph will contain an integer list of axis separators, to be used when flattening buffers to device-supported dimensions in the `StorageFlatten` or `FlattenBuffer` passes.
+Instead, the TIR graph will contain an integer list of axis separators, to be used when flattening buffers to device-supported rank in the `StorageFlatten` or `FlattenBuffer` passes.

 # Reference-level explanation